This quick read offers you 5 creative ways to set writing goals. They will help you manage your writing expectations for the year ahead.

 - And then eat your words.
 If you’re an aspirant baker, bake a batch of biscuits and ice them with a single inspirational prompts: Write.
 Have one with your morning coffee or tea.
 It will remind you of the sweetness that comes from doing something you really want.

 - Start your own ritual.
 Like Isabel Allende, develop your own creative custom.
 It doesn’t even have to start in January.
-Maybe you like to become a hermitic winter writer.
-Buy a cashmere blanket, vanilla candles and sit with your laptop in front of a fire.
+Maybe you’d like to become a hermitic winter writer.
+If you would, create a cosy space, buy a cashmere blanket and vanilla candles, and sit with your laptop in front of a fire.
 The important thing is to find a way into writing that suits you.

 TOP TIP: If you want to learn how to write a book, sign up for our online course.